Realme C35 price in Pakistan July 2023

-The Realme C21 smartphone is easily available for purchase on the market...
+Huawei Nova 9 is a high-end smartphone with powerful features.
+It boasts...

-The Realme C35 is easily available for purchase on the market with impressive features.

-The smartphone has a Unisoc Tiger T616 chipset and a 2.0 GHz octa-core processor.
+The Realme C35 is available for purchase on the market at a reasonable price.
+The device has impressive features and specs.
+The phone is powered by a Unisoc Tiger T616 chipset and a 2.0 GHz octa-core processor.
 The phone has a Mali-G57 MP1 GPU.

-The device has a 6.6-inch IPS LCD capacitive touchscreen with a resolution of 1080 x 2408 pixels.
-The display is protected by panda glass.

 Realme C35 price in Pakistan